angular-fullstack/generator-angular-fullstack/readme.md

 ## Prerequisites

 * MongoDB - Download and Install [MongoDB](https://www.mongodb.com/download-center#community) - If you plan on scaffolding your project with mongoose, you'll need mongoDB to be installed and have the `mongod` process running.
+* The project's JavaScript is written in ECMAScript 2015.
+If you're unfamiliar with the latest changes to the specification for JavaScript, check out http://es6-features.org/

 ## Supported Configurations